Central African Republic | Main dish

 Make the meatballs

-Combine beef mince, ground peanuts, finely diced onion, and salt in a bowl.
+Combine beef mince, beaten eggs, finely diced onion, garlic, chile, and salt in a bowl.
 Mix well with your hands until the mixture holds together.
 Shape into golf ball-sized meatballs.

 2